nmattia/nmattia.com/posts/2019-01-22-the-5-raisons-detre-of-testing.md

 Don't get it twisted Jimmy, I didn't say it was unimportant: the other reasons are just _more_ important.
-Most of the time you'll eventually try the feature (open the website, click `Siamese`, watch in awe as your cat appears on the screen) after having written the code -- which makes tests redundant.
+Most of the time you'll eventually try the feature (open the website, click `Siamese`, watch in awe as your cat appears on the screen) after having written the code -- which is as much information as you'll get from a test.
 You will catch bugs like "trying to open `cat.jpg` instead of `cat.png`" straight away anyway.

 Running tests as you write the code is mostly a time saver when you develop a feature, as you (usually) have a single command to run in order to check that